 Overview

-This is the initial Apereo CAS project vulnerability disclosure, describing an issue in CAS acting as an OAuth/OpenID Connect provider.
+This is an Apereo CAS project vulnerability disclosure, describing an issue in CAS acting as an OAuth/OpenID Connect provider.

 For additional details on how security issues, patches and announcements are handled, please read the Apereo CAS project vulnerability disclosure process.